 - When questioned, the buyer is evasive and especially unclear about whether the purchased product is for domestic use, for export, or for re-export.

-Read the article I'm Not a Bull Fighter, so Why Should I Worry about Red Flags? to find out more about red flags and what you should do if you suspect a red flag with one of your export transactions.
+Read the article No Bull: Export Compliance Means Watching for Red Flags to find out more about red flags and what you should do if you suspect a red flag with one of your export transactions.

 For More Information